cognitivelogic/databake-docs/docs/source/columns.rst

     Function                         Effect
     ==============================   ========================================================================================
     Custom                           Returns a single value, very useful when combined with Insights.
-    ISO Date                         Generates a timestamp from within the unix epoch.
+    ISO Date                         Generates a timestamp between the 1st of January 1970 and the time of generation.
     String                           Returns a string specified by the formatting::

                                         ? will be replaced a random letter